edgegap/distributed-relay-examples/README.md

 }
 ```

 That's it for the game client.
-Pretty simple as well.